verfasor/rewrite/README.md

 # AI Rewriter

 This project rewrites any paragraph for you using AI.
+A modded version of twitterbio.com by [Hassan El Mghari](https://github.com/Nutlope) at Vercel.

 ## How it works